MicrosoftDocs/Devices-docs/surface/surface-diagnostic-toolkit-business.md

 # Surface Diagnostic Toolkit for Business

 If your Surface isn’t working properly, the Microsoft Surface Diagnostic Toolkit (SDT) for Business can help you or your administrator find and solve problems.
-Quickly investigate, troubleshoot, and resolve hardware, software, and firmware issues with Surface devices.
-You can run a range of diagnostic tests and software repairs in addition to obtaining device health insights and guidance for resolving issues.
+SDT for business lets you quickly investigate, troubleshoot, and resolve hardware, software, and firmware issues with Surface devices — across your network.

 > [!NOTE]
 > Surface Diagnostic Toolkit for Business is built for commercial devices.
 If your device is a personal device and not managed by your work or school run the [Surface Diagnostic Toolkit](https://support.microsoft.com/en-us/help/4037239/surface-fix-common-surface-problems-using-surface-diagnostic-toolkit) instead.